-The dangers of drinking and driving can potentially affect anyone who drives or is driven on American roads.
+The dangers of drinking and driving can potentially affect anyone who drives or rides on American roads.
 According to the Centers for Disease Control and Prevention (CDC), every 48 minutes, a person dies from a vehicle crash that is associated with alcohol-impaired driving.
 This very serious problem is something that everyone can help prevent.
 One way to do that is to understand how drinking affects driving and the dangers associated with it.
 By understanding the dangers, people can take active steps to help prevent it from occurring and reduce the number of deaths caused by it.

 What is Driving Under the Influence?